 From black volcanic shores to Caribbean-style white sands, Lanzarote’s beach game is strong.
 Whether you want to catch a wave or just catch a nap, here are the spots you need to know about before you book your beach holiday...

-Papagayo Beaches - the crown jewel of the island.
+• 🏝️ Papagayo Beaches, the crown jewel of the island.
 Tucked away in a protected nature reserve, this string of coves offers golden sand and emerald waters.
-It’s wild, rugged, and totally worth the bumpy drive to get there.
+Wild, rugged and worth the bumpy drive to get there.

-Playa Grande (Puerto del Carmen) - the main event.
-This Blue Flag beauty stretches for over a kilometre and is packed with sunbeds, parasols, and pedalos.
-With the promenade right behind you, an ice cream (or a cheeky beer) is never far away.
+• 🏖️ Playa Grande (Puerto del Carmen), the main event.
+This Blue Flag beach stretches for over a kilometre and is packed with sunbeds, parasols and pedalos.
+With the promenade right behind, an ice cream or a cheeky beer is never far away.

-Famara - dramatic with a capital D. Backed by towering cliffs that look straight out of Jurassic Park, this vast stretch of sand is a surfer’s paradise.
-It’s a bit windy for sunbathing, but the sunsets?
-10/10.
+• 🏄 Famara, dramatic and backed by towering cliffs straight out of a cinematic landscape shot.
+A vast stretch of sand and a surfer's paradise.
+A bit windy for sunbathing, but the sunsets are outstanding.

-Playa Dorada (Playa Blanca) - golden by name, golden by nature.
+• 👨👩👧👦 Playa Dorada (Playa Blanca), golden by name, golden by nature.
 This man-made bay has calm, shallow waters that are perfect for families.
-Plus, there’s a breakwater to keep the waves away, so you can float around like a starfish in peace.
+A breakwater keeps the waves away so you can float around like a starfish in peace.

-Playa de las Cucharas (Costa Teguise) - calling all adrenaline junkies.
-This is the island’s windsurfing hotspot.
-Even if you don’t fancy hitting the waves yourself, watching the pros zip across the water from a beach bar is top-tier entertainment.
+• 🏄 Playa de las Cucharas (Costa Teguise), calling all adrenaline junkies.
+The island's windsurfing hotspot.
+Even if you don't fancy hitting the waves yourself, watching the pros zip across the water from a beach bar is top-tier entertainment.

-Playa Flamingo - a chilled-out spot in Playa Blanca.
-With its white sands and breakwaters creating a calm swimming pool vibe, it’s arguably the safest spot on the island for a paddle with the little ones.
+• 🏖️ Playa Flamingo, a chilled-out spot in Playa Blanca.
+White sands and breakwaters create a calm swimming-pool vibe, arguably the safest spot on the island for a paddle with the little ones.

 Lanzarote holidays 2026 travel guide